-References: Central California Information Center (CCIC) Report dated January 7, 2014, and the Stanislaus County General Plan and Support Documentation1.
+References: Applicant query from the Central California Information Center dated January 6, 2015, and the Stanislaus County General Plan and Support Documentation1.

 VI.
-GEOLOGY AND SOILS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Х i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. x ii) Strong seismic ground shaking?
-X iii) Seismic-related ground failure, including liquefaction? х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? x d) Be located on expansive soil creating substantial risks to life or property? х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? х
+GEOLOGY AND SOILS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42.
+X ii) Strong seismic ground shaking?
+X iii) Seismic-related ground failure, including liquefaction? x iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? x d) Be located on expansive soil creating substantial risks to life or property? Х e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? х

-Discussion: As contained in Chapter 5 of the General Plan Support Documentation, the areas of the County subject to significant geologic hazard are located in the Diablo Range, west of Interstate 5; however, as per the California Building Code, all of Stanislaus County is located within a geologic hazard zone (Seismic Design Category D, E, or F) and a soils test may be required as part of the building permit process.
+Discussion: The project consists of a division of land in agricultural production.
+No construction is proposed at this time; however, in the event that additional structures are constructed, geological factors must be considered.
+As contained in Chapter Five of the General Plan Support Documentation, the areas of the County subject to significant geologic hazard are located in the Diablo Range, west of Interstate 5; however, as per the California Building Code, all of Stanislaus County is located within a geologic hazard zone (Seismic Design Category D, E, or F) and a soils test may be required as part of the building permit process.
 Results from the soils test will determine if unstable or expansive soils are present.
 If such soils are present, special engineering of the structure will be required to compensate for the soil deficiency.
-Although no construction is being proposed as part of this parcel map, any structures constructed in the future on these new parcels shall be designed and built according to building standards appropriate to withstand shaking for the area in which they are constructed.
-Any earth moving is subject to Public Works Standards and Specifications which consider the potential for erosion and run-off prior to permit approval.
+Any structures resulting from this project will be designed and built according to building standards appropriate to withstand shaking for the area in which they are constructed.
+Any earth moving is subject to Public Works Standards and Specifications which consider the potential for erosion and run-off prior to grading and/or building permit approval.
 Likewise, any addition of a septic tank or alternative waste water disposal system would require the approval of the Department of Environmental Resources (DER) through the building permit process, which also takes soil type into consideration within the specific design requirements.

-References: California Building Code and the Stanislaus County General Plan and Support Documentation - Safety Element1.
+References: California Building Code and the Stanislaus County General Plan and Support Documentation - Safety

+Element1.

 VII.
-GREENHOUSE GAS EMISSIONS - Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? x b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
-X
+GREENHOUSE GAS EMISSIONS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? x b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? x